Training, validation, and test data sets: Confusion in terminology

 Testing is trying something to find out about it ("To put to the proof; to prove the truth, genuineness, or quality of by experiment" according to the Collaborative International Dictionary of English) and to validate is to prove that something is valid ("To confirm; to render valid" Collaborative International Dictionary of English).
 With this perspective, the most common use of the terms test set and validation set is the one here described.
 However, in both industry and academia, they are sometimes used interchanged, by considering that the internal process is testing different models to improve (test set as a development set) and the final model is the one that needs to be validated before real use with an unseen data (validation set).
 "The literature on machine learning often reverses the meaning of 'validation' and 'test' sets.
 This is the most blatant example of the terminological confusion that pervades artificial intelligence research."
 Nevertheless, the important concept that must be kept is that the final set, whether called test or validation, should only be used in the final experiment.

-Cross-validation

-In order to get more stable results and use all valuable data for training, a data set can be repeatedly split into several training and a validation data sets.
-This is known as cross-validation.
-To confirm the model's performance, an additional test data set held out from cross-validation is normally used.

-It is possible to use cross-validation on training and validation sets, and within each training set have further cross-validation for a test set for hyperparameter tuning.
-This is known as nested cross-validation.